bluesky/databroker/docs/source/how-to/file-backed-catalog.rst

 Persistent Catalog
 ------------------

-Taking the next step, let's make a permanent one.
+Taking the next step, let's make a persistent Catalog.

 #.
 Find where Databroker looks for Catalog configuration files on your system.
    It varies by OS and environment because Databroker does its best to be a